Bhavik-Gilbert/Bhavik-Gilbert.github.io/README.md

 ## About
 #### Think of it as a portal between points in my online professional presence
 A portfolio site to hold information on myself ranging from education to skills and experience to projects.
 It enables employers to get a better view of my skillset and provides them with a better idea of whether or not they should contact me or not, which they can also do via the site.

 ## Technologies
 ### Framworks/Languages
->This application is built using the html, css and javascript.
+>This application is built using html, css and javascript.
->
-* #### Future implemenatations may be moved over to react.js

 ### Hosting
 >The website is hosted on [github pages](https://bhavik-gilbert.github.io/) and is currently available for anyone to view